Using Productive's open API you can create custom integrations with various other apps. To automate that process, you can use webhooks.

-For example, you can notify your application when you create a deal, delete an invoice, or update a time entry.
+Instead of manually retrieving data, webhooks allow you to subscribe to specific events that trigger actions.
+For example, you can notify your application when you create a deal, delete an invoice, or change a time entry.

 Adding a Webhook

-For the initial setup, go to Settings > Webhooks
+1) For the initial setup, head over to Settings > Webhooks.

 Webhooks Retry